crcdng/weather_app/README.md

 # Flutter Lightweight Clean Architecture Example

-This is a lightweight example (with a lot of explanation) for a clean architecture and test-driven app in Flutter.
+This is a lightweight example (with a lot of documentation) for a clean architecture and test-driven app in Flutter.
 It fetches weather data from [OpenWeatherMap](https://openweathermap.org) and displays it.
 This example is adapted from [this tutorial](https://www.youtube.com/watch?v=g2Mup12MccU) - see other sources and inspirations below.

 ## Architecture overview